AMOSSYS/challenges/ECW-2025/README.md

 - [The Silent Packets](./The_Silent_Packets/)
 - [Learning from error](./Learning_from_error/)

-You can access the write-ups in the folder [Write-Ups](./Write-Ups/).
+You can access the write-ups in the folder [Write-Ups](./Write-Ups/) or on the Amossys [blog](https://www.amossys.fr/insights/blog-technique/european-cyber-week-2025-challenges-write-ups/).